 Each Condition specifies an inventory Property, a testing Method, and one or more values used as the test cases.
 Those records that meet all the conditions in the list are used for further processing in this Matcher, while other records not meeting the current list of conditions are left aside for later reconsideration in other Matchers.
 In short, the list of conditions filters down the set of incoming inventory records to be assessed in the current Matcher.

-<Condition Property="ComputerType" Method="InRange" Value="Computer, VMHost"/> b.
-The Matcher then tests the preselected processing candidates using a list of one or more rules.
-Every rule in the Matcher's list must be satisfied.
+'''

+<Condition Property="ComputerType" Method="InRange" Value="Computer, VMHost"/>

+'''

 This condition admits only computers and VM hosts for possible matching, and excludes VMs, remote devices, mobile devices, and VDI templates.